abhi93shekJha/python_concepts/Python_basics.md

             print(f'Name is {name}, age is {age}')
         ```

-        - `myfun('Abhishek', 29)`  # prints Name is Abhishek, age is 29
+        - `myfun('Abhishek', 29)`  # prints "Name is Abhishek, age is 29"

     4. **Methods vs functions:**

-        - Functions are simply methods written in a script.
+        - Functions are simply methods written in an script.

         - Methods are methods defined in a class, or built-in methods.
 Example: `[1, 2, 3].clear()`, `dict.items()`, `'jha'.capitalize()`, etc.